 Personal, Social and Emotional Development is, quite rightly, one of the prime areas of learning in the EYFS and, now more than ever, our practice should reflect this.
 With this in mind, there are a number of key principles that teachers and practitioners can use to create practice with the children’s emotional wellbeing at its centre.

 To begin with, we need to consider children’s emotional needs.
 How do they develop security, confidence and a high level of self-esteem?
-Well, young children need to feel that:
+Well, all young children need to feel that:

 - Someone cares for them